Grilled Sockeye Salmon with Pineapple Salsa

 One way to make sure that this grilled sockeye salmon recipe comes together as fast as humanely possible on a busy weeknight is to make sure the ingredients are clean and ready to use.

-Meaning, the cilantro is washed, the pineapple is butchered (if you bought a whole one), and so on.
+Meaning, the cilantro is washed, the pineapple is butchered (if you bought a whole one, use the rest for Instant Pot sweet and sour chicken another night), and so on.
 Having the ingredients prepped and ready goes a long way to getting this on the table fast.

 But beyond that, you can actually make and stir together the entire salsa for this pineapple salmon recipe up to 24 hours in advance.
 The lime juice will keep everything fresh, and in fact, the flavor only improves when it sits in the fridge for awhile.